 Purpose

-The Aeronautical Frequency Committee (AFC) shall be an ASRI sponsored industry committee providing assistance in the formulation of industry recommendations and policies relating to the allocation, assignment and use of the radio frequency spectrum and regulatory matters pertaining thereto, both domestic and international.
+The Aeronautical Frequency Committee (AFC) shall be an ASRI sponsored industry committee providing assistance in the formulation of industry recommendations and policies relating to the allocation, assignment and use of the VHF and HF radio frequency spectrum.
+The AFC will also consider regulatory matters pertaining to all spectrum used by commercial aviation operations, at both domestic and international levels.

 In fulfilling its purpose, the Aeronautical Frequency Committee (AFC) shall study aeronautical and land mobile systems concepts and recommend to the ASRI Board of Directors the assignment, use and control of radio frequencies related thereto.
 The AFC shall also maintain a constant awareness of the status of regulatory matters pertaining to the use of the radio frequency spectrum, and recommend, where necessary, appropriate action to the ASRI Board of Directors.